-Specifies the time interval during which T-Server attempts to resolve race conditions that may occur in deployments that use switch partitioning or event-propagation
+Specifies the time interval during which T-Server attempts to resolve race conditions that may occur in deployments that use switch partitioning or intelligent trunks.
+This option applies only if the event-propagation option is set to list.

 Note: If the time interval is not long enough to account for possible network switching delays, T-Server may produce duplicated events, such as events that are propagated by the ISCC and generated locally.